Truths & Myths

 After the typical two-week Induction phase, if you choose to start here, the Atkins program allows you to gradually expand your food choices so you can ultimately enjoy a healthy balance of the nutrient-dense foods from a variety of food groups – lean protein, a full array of colorful, fibrous vegetables and fruits, nuts, legumes, and if your metabolism allows, whole grains and good fats – all while reducing levels of refined carbohydrates, refined sugars, and trans fats.
 When it comes to the four food groups, the Atkins Diet includes a variety of foods from each one.
 The plan provides helpful guidelines to help select the best options, steering you away from the starchier varieties.

-Fact: People frequently mistake the Induction phase for the entire Atkins program.
-During this initial phase, the plan allows you to eat 20 net carbs daily, with 12 net carbohydrates per day coming from a full array of colorful nutrient-dense vegetables.
-After the Induction phase is completed, you increase your carbohydrate count gradually until you reach your own carbohydrate tolerance level and your goal weight.
-For some, this number can be as much as 120 carbs per day of nutrient-dense foods, which includes fruit, nuts, seeds, legumes, and whole grains.
+Fact: It’s an optimal protein, reduced carbohydrate diet.
+People frequently mistake the Induction phase for the entire Atkins program.
+At Induction, the plan allows you to eat 20 net carbs with 12 to 15 net carbs coming from vegetables.
+After Induction is complete, you increase your carb count gradually until you reach your own carb tolerance level and goal weight.
+You eat a variety of protein choices in 4 to 6 ounce serving size.

 #6 Myth: The Atkins Diet is too restrictive.